Is Krypton A Metal Or Nonmetal

 Conclusion

-In summary, krypton is definitively a nonmetal, belonging to the noble gas family in Group 18 of the periodic table.
+In a nutshell, krypton is definitively a nonmetal, belonging to the noble gas family in Group 18 of the periodic table.
 Its inert nature, gaseous state at room temperature, and lack of metallic properties all confirm its classification as a nonmetal.
 While traditionally viewed as unreactive, krypton can form compounds under extreme conditions, highlighting the complexity of chemical behavior and our ever-evolving understanding of the elements.